Lohit244/vsbuddiesextapi/README.md

 ```bash
 npm i
 ```
-3. Create a .env file at the root folder and add add your firebase keys
+3. Create a .env file at the root folder and add add your firebase keys using .env.example for the key names
 4. The last variable in .env is SECRET which is a long string used for jwt so make sure it is not easily guessable
 5. Optional install nodemon
 ```bash